itpaksolution/laravel-amocrm/README.md

 Solved AMOCRM integration for laravel

 # Warning!
-## Before usage install!
+## Before usage install amocrm-api-php to your project!
 It should be installed before getting token [amocrm-api-php](https://github.com/amocrm/amocrm-api-php)

 Just an example of easy leads inserts and OAuth 2.0 auth for AMOCRM using Laravel